marcoparadina/PPAR_project_1/TO_SUBMIT/README.md

 `pmodel.c` contains the ScaLAPACK implementation and computes the least square solution

-`scalapack.h` is the header file for all the ScaLAPACK and Cblacs routines signatures
+`scalapack.h` is the header file for all the ScaLAPACK and Cblacs routines' signatures

 `install_scalapack` is a bash script to install ScaLAPACK on all the nodes that are being used for a job on grid5000